-Kristina Reinsalu is Programme Director of e-Democracy at the e-Governance Academy.
-She leads the initiation, planning, implementation, and monitoring of local, national, and international projects on digital engagement and open governance and on how ICTs can support these processes.
+Kristina Reinsalu is Senior Expert on e-Democracy at the e-Governance Academy.
+She consults and leads the initiation, planning, implementation, and monitoring of local, national, and international projects on digital engagement and open governance and on how ICTs can support these processes.
 Kristina helps central and local governments and civil society organisations to understand:

 - how ICT influences the everyday political and societal practices of citizens and society as a whole